Frequently Asked Questions (FAQ) View PDF

 Q. What is Densah® Bur Technology?

-The Densah® Bur technology is based on a new technology for osteotomy preparation that we have coined “osseodensification.”
+The Densah® Bur technology is based on advanced technology for osteotomy preparation that we have coined “osseodensification.”
 Unlike traditional bone drilling technologies, osseodensification does not excavate bone tissue.
 Rather, bone tissue is simultaneously compacted and auto-grafted in an outwardly expanding direction to form the osteotomy, somewhat akin to a traditional hammered osteotome but without the trauma and other limitations.
 When a Densah® Bur is rotated at high speed in a reversed, non-cutting direction with steady external irrigation, a strong and dense layer of bone tissue is formed along the walls and base of the osteotomy.
 Dense compacted bone tissue produces stronger purchase for your favorite dental implant, higher initial implant stability, higher initial torque values, and may facilitate faster healing

 Q. How does Densah® Bur Technology work?